cwang9208/vsphere/deepdive.md

 * T30s – Slave declares itself isolated
 * T60s – Slave "triggers" isolation response

 When the isolation response is triggered HA creates a "power-off" file for any virtual machine HA powers off whose home datastore is accessible.
-Next it powers off the virtual machine (or shuts down) and updates the host’s poweron file.
+Next it powers off the virtual machine (or shuts down) and updates the host's poweron file.
 The power-off file is used to record that HA powered off the virtual machine and so HA should restart it.

 ### Additional Checks